NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2025-11-06-Why-preserve/index.md

 **The efforts in digital preservation at the National Library are closely related to:**

-- 📚 **Ensuring that today’s society, culture, and knowledge remain accessible for future generations -** Properly managed digital content lasts longer than most physical materials.
-Active preservation protects material from technological obsolescence, and with sufficient metadata, it can be understood far into the future.
+- 📚 **Ensuring that today’s society, culture, and knowledge remain accessible for future generations -** Properly managed digital content lasts longer.
+Active preservation protects material from technological obsolescence, and with sufficient metadata, it can be understood and playable far into the future.

 - 🌍 **Bridging generations and geographies, making knowledge and culture accessible to everyone -** Digital content can be accessed anytime, anywhere, making sources for understanding the past and present more readily available to all.